Swim Bladder Disease Treatment Betta Fish

 Garlic is known for its immune-boosting properties and may help fight off infections that could be contributing to Swim Bladder Disease.
 Crush a small amount of garlic and add it to the fish’s food, ensuring it is finely mixed and easily consumable.

-See also Epistylis Fish Disease
+See also Wasting Disease In Fish

 Daphnia